chynkm/chynkm.github.io/content/posts/pokemon-challenge.md

 - Resilient: Gracefully handles large datasets without overwhelming the network or system.
 - Organized: The code is modular and easier to extend (e.g., add retry logic, logging, or error handling per task).

 This solution combines the best of both worlds, the speed of `aiohttp` with the reliability of structured task management.
-The programs execution time averages around 29 seconds on my machine.
+The programs execution time averages around 29 seconds on my machine(achieves a 6x speed improvement over the initial approach).

 <script src="https://gist.github.com/chynkm/25be57285494836b62d8ebf4647148df.js"></script>